-MEMHS: 15 April, 4:30 P.M. - Wanda Henry (Graduate Student, History, Brown University,) TBD, Pavilion Room, Department of History, 79 Brown St.
+MEMHS: 15 Sept., 4:30 P.M. – Daniel Hershenzon (University of Connecticut): “Demand and Threaten: Christian and Muslim Narratives of Violence,” Pavilion Room, Department of History, 79 Brown St.

 20 Oct., 4:00 PM. – The 36th William F. Church Memorial Lecture, Elisheva Carleback (the Salo Wittmayer Baron Professor of Jewish History, Culture and Society, Columbia University) will give a talk on “Revealed Beauty and Hidden Danger: On Jewish Books of Time in Early Modern Europe,” Winnick Chapel at the Brown/RISD Hillel building (80 Brown St.)